-BP-PROG-01.07 [40], Corrective Action program identifies and eliminates or mitigates adverse conditions that could negatively impact nuclear safety (including reactor safety, radiation safety, industrial safety and environmental safety), business loss or corporate reputation.
-Adverse conditions and non-conformances are to be promptly identified, documented and reported.
-For most events, significant events and significant conditions adverse to quality, the causes are determined and corrective action is taken to correct, and where appropriate, prevent their recurrence.
-Corrective actions taken to address identified causes are tracked to completion.
-Effectiveness is verified for actions taken to prevent recurrence.
-Adverse conditions are trended and periodically analyzed for adverse trends.
-Corrective actions are implemented to address adverse trends where warranted.
-Periodic assessment of the effectiveness of the program is done based on the results and recommendations obtained from verifications and audits.
+BP-PROG-01.07 [46], Corrective Action program identifies and eliminates or mitigates adverse conditions that could negatively impact nuclear safety (including reactor safety, radiation safety, industrial safety and environmental safety), business loss or corporate reputation.
+All adverse conditions are to be promptly identified, documented and reported.
+The Station Condition Record (SCR) Process, as documented in BP-PROC-00060 [67] is used to document adverse conditions, investigation results, and corrective actions related to people, plant, environment, and process.
+The SCRs are reviewed regularly at Management Review Meetings.
+The purpose of these meetings is for senior leadership teams at each facility to ensure that SCRs are properly categorized and appropriate actions are taken.

+For significant events and significant conditions adverse to quality, the causes will be determined and corrective action will be taken to correct, and where appropriate, prevent their recurrence.
+Any corrective actions taken to address identified causes are to be tracked to completion.
+Effectiveness will be verified for corrective actions taken to prevent recurrence stemming from Root Cause Investigations and where required for corrective actions from investigations which addressed the Apparent/Common Cause.
+Based on significance, adverse conditions may be trended.
+Periodic trend analysis is performed to identify adverse trends.
+Where warranted, corrective actions are put in place to address adverse trends.
+Periodic assessment of the effectiveness of the program will be done based on the results and recommendations obtained from verifications and audits.